The Parallel Reversible Pebbling Game: Analyzing the Post-Quantum Security of iMHFs: Parallel Reversible Pebbling Games

-When compared to the definition of a \emph{classical} pebbling, we can observe that a quantum pebbling has more restrictions, i.e., it only allows us to have pebbles exactly on the target nodes at the end of the pebbling steps, and it further requires quantum no-deletion property and quantum reversibility.
-This implies that any legal quantum pebblings are also legal classical pebblings, i.e., $\pPeb_{G,T} \subseteq \pqPeb{G,T}$ (resp. $\Peb_{G,T} \subseteq \qPeb{G,T}$).
+When compared to the definition of a \emph{classical} pebbling, we can observe that a reversible pebbling has more restrictions, i.e., it only allows us to have pebbles exactly on the target nodes at the end of the pebbling steps, and it further requires quantum no-deletion property and quantum reversibility.
+This implies that any legal reversible pebblings are also legal classical pebblings, i.e., $\pPeb_{G,T} \subseteq \pqPeb{G,T}$ (resp. $\Peb_{G,T} \subseteq \qPeb{G,T}$).
 This implies that for any graph $G$, target set $T$ and cost metric $\alpha\in\{s,t,st,cc\}$, we have $\ppeb_\alpha(G,T)\leq \pqpeb_\alpha(G,T)$ (resp. $\peb_\alpha(G,T)\leq \qpeb_\alpha(G,T)$) for a DAG $G=(V,E)$ and a target set $T\subseteq V$, where $\ppeb_\alpha(G,T)$ (resp. $\peb_\alpha(G,T)$) denotes the parallel (resp. sequential) classical pebbling complexities which are defined essentially the same as in \defref{def:complexity} with a \emph{classical} pebbling $P=\{P_0,\ldots,P_t\}\in\pPeb_G$ (resp. $\Peb_G$).
-This means that any lower bound on the classical pebbling complexity of a graph $G$ immediately carries over to the quantum setting and and upper bound (attack) on the quantum pebbling cost immediately carries over to the setting classical pebbling.
+This means that any lower bound on the classical pebbling complexity of a graph $G$ immediately carries over to the reversible setting and an upper bound (attack) on the reversible pebbling cost immediately carries over to the setting classical pebbling.

-In the context of quantum preimage attacks, parallel space-time costs are arguably the most relevant metric.
+In the context of quantum pre-image attacks, parallel space-time costs are arguably the most relevant metric.
 In particular, the depth of the full Grover circuit scales with the number of queries to our quantum circuit $C_{G,H}$ for $f_{G,H}$ multiplied by the number of pebbling rounds for $G$.
 Similarly, the width of the full Grover circuit will essentially be given by the space usage of our pebbling.
 Thus, the space-time of Grover's algorithm will scale directly with $\pqpeb_\Cspace(P)$.
-The cumulative pebbling complexity would only be relevant in settings where we are running multiple instances of Grover's algorithm in parallel and can amortize space usage over multiple inputs.
-Thus, while cumulative pebbling complexity is still interesting to study, we primarily focus on space-time costs in this work.
+The cumulative pebbling complexity would still be relevant in settings where we are running multiple instances of Grover's algorithm in parallel and can amortize space usage over multiple inputs.
+In this paper, we primarily focus on analyzing reversible space-time costs, as this would likely be the most relevant metric in practice.
+However, cumulative pebbling complexity still can be worthwhile to study and we provide some initial results in this direction.